web

 <server_install_dir>/FlexNetLicenseServerTools/

 FlexNet uses a program called lmgrd to manage licenses.
-On Windows, FlexNet provides an advanced tool called LMTOOLS that allows one to configure lmgrd to run as a service.
+On Windows, FlexNet provides an advanced tool called LMTOOLS that allows you to configure lmgrd to run as a service.
 This is the preferred method of configuring FlexNet and is outlined below.

-2.2.4 In the "Service Name" field, type the name of the service that you want to define.
-It is recommended that you use the name Thermo Scientific Applications License Manager.
+• Service Name field: Enter the name of the service that you wish to define.
+It is recommended that you use the name "Thermo Scientific Applications License Manager".

-2.2.5 In the "Path to the lmgrd.exe file" field, enter or browse lmgrd.exe for this license server.
-In many cases the path will be:
+• Path to the lmgrd.exe file field: Enter or browse to the lmgrd.exe for this license server.
+Typically, the path will be:

 <server_install_dir>\FlexNetLicenseServerTools\lmgrd.exe

-2.2.6 In the "Path to the license file" field, enter or browse the license file for this license server.
-It is recommended that you copy the server license file to:
+• Path to the license file field: Enter or browse to the license file for this license server.
+It is recommended to copy the server license file to:

 <server_install_dir>\FlexNetLicenseServerTools\passwordServer.dat

-2.2.7 In the "Path to the debug log" file, enter or browse the debug log file that this license server writes.
-For example, FlexNet.log.
+• Path to the debug log file field: Enter or browse to the debug log file that this license server writes to, such as FlexNet.log.
 (Prepending the debug log file name with the "+" character appends logging entries.
 The default location for the debug log file is the C:\WINDOWS\System32 folder.
-To specify a different location, make sure you specify a fully qualified path.)
-For most users, the following should be appropriate:
+To specify a different location, ensure you provide a fully qualified path.)
+For most users, the following path should be appropriate:

 <server_install_dir>\FlexNetLicenseServerTools\flexnet.log

-2.2.8 (Optional) Click the "View Log" button to display the log file.
-Check that no logging errors occur (i.e., log file can be opened and contains readable text).
-Click on the "Close Log" button to close the log file.
+• (Optional) Click on View Log to display the log file.
+Verify that no logging errors occur (that is, the log file can be opened and contains readable text).
+Click on Close Log to close the log file.

-2.2.9 To ensure that the license service is always running and automatically started upon system reboot, it is necessary to set the two checkboxes, "Use Services" and "Start Server at Power Up" at the bottom of the dialog.
+• To ensure that the license service is always running and automatically starts upon system reboot, select the two checkboxes, Use Services and Start Server at Power Up, at the bottom of the dialog.

-2.2.10 To save the new Thermo Scientific Applications License Manager service, click the "Save Service" button.
+• To save the new Thermo Scientific Applications License Manager service, click on Save Service.

 Related links

-• KA-01290 "FlexNet server: Using lmgrd as an alternative to lmadmin (3/3)" (Start the server & administrate your licenses)
+• KA-01290 "FlexNet server: Using lmgrd as an alternative to lmadmin (3/3)" (Start the server & manage your licenses)